krishauser/Klampt/Python/docs/source/Manual-Visualization.rst

 installed, and want to customize the UI, you can use the method

 -  ``vis.customUI(makefunc)``: takes a 1-parameter function
-   makefunc(glwidget) that takes the Klampt QGLWidget as an argument, creates a QWindow or QDialog to be shown, and returns it.
+   makefunc(glwidget) that takes the Klampt QOpenGLWidget as an argument, creates a QWindow or QDialog to be shown, and returns it.

 Multithreaded mode